Paul-Borisov/nextjs-graphql-countries-with-details-in-dynamic-right-hand-panel/README.md

 - Country page demonstrates usage of Radix UI Themes controls from the package @radix-ui/themes

-  - "Details" button visible on the page opens a right-hand side panel, which is made of slightly tweaked Radix UI Dialog.
+  - **Details** button visible on the page opens a right-hand side panel, which is made of slightly tweaked Radix UI Dialog.

   - All page elements support dynamic detection of system theme change and correctly reflect this change with no page reloading.